Jofend/Arboles-Emplazamientos-FUNDER/README.md

-# Parques-FUNDER
+# Cañas
-Árboles de los emplazamientos de Cañas, Liberia y Nicoya.
+Árboles de los emplazamientos de Cañas